 The Company is subject to U.S. federal income taxes and income taxes of various state tax jurisdictions.
 As the Company's net operating losses have yet to be utilized, all previous tax years remain open to examination by Federal authorities and other jurisdictions in which the Company currently operates or has operated in the past.
-The Company had no unrecognized tax benefits as of December 31, 2021 or 2020 and does not anticipate any material amount of unrecognized tax benefits within the12 months subsequent to December 31, 2021.
+The Company had no unrecognized tax benefits as of December 31, 2022 or 2021 and does not anticipate any material amount of unrecognized tax benefits through December 31, 2023.

-The Company accounts for uncertainties in income tax law under a comprehensive model for the financial statement recognition, measurement, presentation and disclosure of uncertaint tax positions taken or expected to be taken in income tax returns as prescribed by GAAP.
+The Company accounts for uncertainties in income tax law under a comprehensive model for the financial statement recognition, measurement, presentation and disclosure of uncertain tax positions taken or expected to be taken in income tax returns as prescribed by GAAP.
 The tax effects of a position are recognized only if it is "more-likely-than-not" to be sustained by the taxing authority as of the reporting date.
 If the tax position is not considered "more-likely-than-not" to be sustained, then no benefits of the position are recognized.
-The Company had not recorded any liability for uncertain tax positions as of December 31, 2021 or 2020.
-Subsequent to December 31, 2021, any interest and penalties related to uncertain tax positions will be recognized as a component of income tax expense.
+The Company had not recorded any liability for uncertain tax positions as of December 31, 2022 or 2021.
+Subsequent to December 31, 2022, any interest and penalties related to uncertain tax positions will be recognized as a component of income tax expense.